 As part of the requirements for Business School quality accreditation, the Bond Business School employs an evaluation process to measure and document student assessment as evidence of the extent to which program and subject learning outcomes are achieved.
 Some examples of student work will be retained for potential research and quality auditing purposes only.
 Any student work used will be treated confidentially and no student grades will be affected.

 The properties of option prices and valuation methods are discussed.
 Arbitrage and the Law of One Price are described with examples.
-Put-call parity is derived from these principles.1.
+Put-call parity is derived from these principles.

-The main concepts of Brownian motion beginning with the formal definition of a Weiner Process is presented.
-The importance of stochastic models of the behaviour of security prices is discussed in the context of Modern Financial Theory.2.
+The main concepts of Brownian motion beginning with the formula definition of a Weiner Process is presented.
+The mathematics of stochastic calculus are also introduced.
+The importance of stochastic models of the behaviour of security prices is discussed.

 The standard stochastic model of the behaviour of security prices is presented in mathematical terminology.
 The Black-Scholes-Merton (BSM) Partial Differential Equation (PDE) is derived.
-The only known analytic solution of this PDE, being for the commercial European Style Options, is examined and its implications discussed.2, 5.
+The only known analytic solution of this PDE is given and explained.

 There are several dimensions of risk involved in taking a position in an option or other derivative.
 Each of these dimensions can be addressed with various hedging strategies.
 Collectively, these risks are referred to as Greeks.
 The full set of Greeks are discussed as well as the mathematical formulas used in the context of European style options.